 Bettys was founded in 1919 by a Swiss baker named Fritz Bützer who moved to England with a dream of starting his own business.
 Little was he to know that he would create one of the most iconic brands associated with afternoon tea in England!

-At Bettys you will find vast array of cakes and biscuits to tempt your taste buds.
-Do book afternoon tea – just make sure to make the reservation well in advance as they are extremely popular!
+At Bettys you will find a vast array of cakes and biscuits to tempt your taste buds.
+Do book afternoon tea – just make sure to make the reservation well in advance as they are extremely popular.

 Read more | Bettys Tea Rooms

 - WHAT TO READ – Best books to read before you visit Yorkshire

 - WHERE TO STAY : Click here to find the best accommodation in Yorkshire

 - WHAT TO DO : Click here for recommended tours of Yorkshire

 - WHAT TO EAT/DRINK – Fish and Chips at the Magpie Cafe in Whitby, Yorkshire Puddings, Pontefract Cake, Afternoon Tea at Betty’s Tea Rooms, A Cup of Yorkshire Tea!

 - PRINCIPLE TRAIN STATIONS – York, Leeds, Doncaster and Sheffield

 - WHAT TO PACK – The weather can be unpredictable along the coast even in summer so always carry a waterproof jacket (and I recommend an umbrella)